isomerpages/mlaw-insight/articles/legal-developments/_posts/2021-03-01-tech-ing-on-a-better-tomorrow.md

 The LAB team were tracking social developments during the Circuit Breaker, and had already developed several LAB-specific responses for their chatbot to cater to the reported rise in family violence.
 Nonetheless, the team felt that more could be done to help this vulnerable group of people.

-<br>Amongst the concerns that family violence victims face, the team found out that many of them were not aware of what they could do, who to reach out to, or where to find a capable or affordable lawyer to assist them in legal matters.
+Amongst the concerns that family violence victims face, the team found out that many of them were not aware of what they could do, who to reach out to, or where to find a capable or affordable lawyer to assist them in legal matters.
 As a result, they used the hackathon as an opportunity to put their ideas into action and create a realistic solution.
 The webapp was born.

-<br><b><i>Making the ‘Newsfeed’</i></b>
+<b><i>Making the ‘Newsfeed’</i></b>

 To aid the development of this webapp, the team interviewed victims of family violence, who offered a glimpse into the dilemmas they were in and the traumas they had experienced.